yijiano/tp/docs/UserGuide.md

 Set price of Panadol to $20.00.
 ```
 ---
+### Visualize item prices: `visualize-price`

+The visualize-price command will display a chart showing the prices of all items in the inventory.
+Each bar represents the price of an item, and items are labeled with their names and expiry dates (if applicable).

+**Format**: `visualize-price`

+---
+### Visualize item costs: `visualize-cost`

+This command will display a chart showing the costs of all items in the inventory.
+Each bar represents the cost of an item, and items are labeled with their names and expiry dates (if applicable).

+**Format**: `visualize-cost`

+---
+### Visualize item stock: `visualize-stock`

+This command will display a chart showing the quantity of items in stock.
+Each bar represents the stock level of an item, and items are labeled with their names and expiry dates (if applicable).

+**Format**: `visualize-stock`

+---
+### Visualize item costs and prices: `visualize-cost-price`

+This command will display a chart comparing the costs and prices of all items.
+Each item will have two bars: one for cost and one for price, labeled with the item name and expiry date (if applicable).

+**Format**: `visualize-cost-price`

+---
 ### Restock Specific Item: `restock`

 The restock command allows you to restock a specific item to a desired quantity if it is below the specified stock level